5 Ways to Make Goodbyes Less Painful

 Goodbyes are in the air.
 Maybe you're moving, ending a relationship—or even a marriage, or struggling with the death of a loved one.
 Maybe you're changing jobs and leaving years of connections behind.
 Maybe your children are leaving for camp, with fresh tears on all sides.
 Maybe the kids are coming home after equally tearful goodbyes with new and old friends.
 Maybe you have an older kid starting college, saying goodbye to you and their childhood playmates.
 Maybe you see interns leaving your office after a summer of bonding.
-Or maybe your annual vacation trip is ending, forcing to to bid farewell to total relaxation for another year.
+Or maybe your annual vacation trip is ending, forcing you to bid farewell to total relaxation for another year.

 Obviously, I’m describing very different kinds of goodbyes.

 But from the sublime to the mundane, the simple to the complicated, farewells are an inevitable part of life.
 They can be incredibly painful—but they don’t have to be devastating.
 And here’s something important to know: If you’re having a hard time with any kind of goodbye, you’re not alone.